-Comparisons were made in 10 local authorities from across the country, including the East Midlands on the following factors; standby payment, standby payment on weekends/bank holidays and call out payment (Table found in Appendix 1).
-The average standby payment for weekdays based on the 10 local authorities researched is £17.89 each session and the average standby payment for weekends is £50.01 each weekend.
+When comparing 10 local authorities from across the country including the midlands and east midlands on the following factors; standby payment, Standby payment on weekends/ bank holidays and callout payment (Table found in Appendix 1.).
+The Average standby payment for weekdays based on the 10 local authorities researched is: £17.89 per session and the average standby payment for weekends is: £50.01 per weekend.

-The range of Standby Payments on weekdays is £24.28 each session.
-However, the range of weekend standby payments is much greater at £73.39 each weekend.
-This shows a wide spread of data, as there is a considerable difference between the highest and lowest weekend standby payment.
-The presence of such a considerable difference means the average has increased as a result.
-This means the median weekend standby payment may be a better measurement, which is slightly lower at £49.00 each weekend.
+The range of standby payments on weekdays is £24.28 per session.
+However the range of weekend standby payments is much greater at £73.39 per weekend.
+This shows the spread of the data is quite wide, as there is a considerable difference between the highest and lowest weekend standby payment.
+The presents of such a considerable difference means the average has been made higher as a result.
+This means the median weekend standby payment may be a better measurement which is slightly lower at £49.00 per weekend.

-When looking at call out payments, not every local authority gave a figure.
-They referred to things such as overtime rates, double time and time 1⁄2 etc. Therefore, an average cannot be applied.
-However, the majority of the ten local authorities researched (6 out of 10), paid their staff over time for some or all hours worked.
+When looking at Callout payments not every local authority gave a figure they stated things such as overtime rates apply double time and time 1⁄2 etc. Therefore an average can not be applied.
+However the majority of the ten local authorities researched (6 out of 10) paid their staff over time rate for some or all hours worked.
 For further detail see table in Appendix 1.

-In the Highways Agency, standby and call out allowances are paid to staff up to pay band 8 (Administrative Assistants to senior managers) and are as follows...
+Another public sector organisation is the Highways Agency, there standby and callout allowances are paid to staff up to pay band 8 (administrative assistants to senior managers) and are as follows:

-Weekdays, Weekend or Public & Bank Holiday Standby On-call Pay band 1 to 7 & TM1A t to TM3 Weekdays outside of normal hours/ Weekend for each 12-hour period £11.93 £10.50 Saturdays, Sundays and privilege holidays (for each full 24-hour period) £34.18 £24 Public and bank holidays (for each full 24-hour period) £42.90 £29 Pay band 8 Weekdays outside of normal hours/weekends for each 12-hour period £10.50 Saturdays, Sundays and privilege holidays (for each full 24-hour period) None £24 Public and bank holidays (for each full 24-hour period) £29
+Weekdays, Weekend or Public & Bank Holiday Standby On-call Pay band 1 to 7 & TM1A to TM3 Weekdays outside of normal hours/ Weekend for each 12-hour period £11.93 £10.50 Saturdays, Sundays and privilege holidays (for each full 24-hour period) £34.18 £24 Public and bank holidays (for each full 24-hour period) £42.90 £29 Pay band 8

+Weekdays, Weekend or Public & Bank Holiday Standby On-call Weekdays outside of normal hours/weekends for each 12-hour period £10.50 Saturdays, Sundays and privilege holidays (for each full 24-hour period) None £24 Public and bank holidays (for each full 24-hour period) £29